stckwok/github_api_test/README.md

 # Testing

-1. Specify which pytest tests to run from a file
+1. Specify which pytest tests to run from a file (-k for keyword filtering)

    ```
     $ pytest tests/github_api_test.py -k test_create_scenario